A car participating in the competition - Photo: TRONG NHAN

 On the morning of May 24, at Cao Thang Technical College, the annual Mini Car Racing model car competition entered the final round, marking the 10th year this technical playground has been held.

-The car is controlled remotely via phone via wifi connection, integrating both automatic control elements and modern connection technology.
+The car is remotely controlled via phone via wifi connection, integrating both automatic control elements and modern connection technology.

 Each race will consist of 3 cars from 3 teams.
 The car that completes 2 laps first will win.
-If all 3 cars fail to reach the finish line, the car with the longest distance traveled will win - Photo: TRONG NHAN
+If all 3 cars fail to reach the finish line, the car with the longest distance will win - Photo: TRONG NHAN

 Many teams had to urgently handle the situation in a short time to continue the race or accept stopping the game.